gardir/Devilry_sort/readme.md

 ##	Usage

 ```
-python sort_deliveries.py [options] path
+Usage: python sort_deliveries.py [options] [path]
-Options: -bhlkvz || -b -h -l -k -v -z
+Options: -b -h -l -d -v -D -z [zipfile]
         -b -- bare move, no rename of user folder
         -h -- shows this menu
         -l -- creates a log file for what happens
         -d -- delete the other files and folders
         -v -- loud about what happens
+        -D -- DEBUG mode, program will not execute
- -z -- unzips the .zip file in path first
+        -z -- unzips the .zip file in path first (if only 1 is present)
+-z zipfile -- unzipz the specified zip file in path first
 ```

 ##	Example: